SUSTAINABILITY

 Board of Directors

 The Board of Directors has seven members, consisting of four internal directors (currently without female directors) and three outside directors (including one female director).
-In principle, Board of Directors’ meetings are held once monthly, constituting a system that allows speedy and efficient decision-making.
-To clarify the managerial responsibilities of directors and create a management system that is able to respond swiftly to changes in the management environment, the term of service for directors is prescribed as one year.
+In principle, Board of Directors’ meetings are held once a month, constituting a system that allows speedy and efficient decision-making.
+For greater clarity of the managerial responsibilities of directors and to create a management system that is able to respond swiftly to changes in the management environment, the term of service for directors is prescribed as one year.

-Attendance at meetings of the board of directors in the fiscal year ended March 31, 2023 was as follows.
+Attendance at meetings of the Board of Directors in the fiscal year ended March 31, 2026 was as follows.

 https://mixi.co.jp/en/sustainability/materiality/governance/appointment/